kanhaiya-bhayana/ObsidianDSA/J/Leadership/Questions.md

 >
 >I offered to pair-program and walked them through some Kafka integration best practices I had learned earlier while building a similar pipeline.
 Together, we resolved the issues, and I also created internal documentation for the team to reference in the future.
 >
 >As a result, not only did we meet our sprint goals on time, but the team dynamic also improved significantly.
-Later, that same teammate contributed to optimizing our Redis-based caching system with solid input.
-This experience taught me the value of empathy, proactive communication, and how important psychological safety is in a high-performing team.

 ---
 ## ✅ Q2.
 Describe a time when you had to learn a new technology or tool quickly to complete a project.
 How did you approach the learning curve, and what was the result?